brunoRyckaert/assess-rest-api/readme.md

 # Assess-rest-api
-This project is part of a school project for Erasmus University College Brussels as part of the Software Security course.
+This project contains a tool to assess an assignment for the Erasmus University College Brussels Software Security course.

 ## Prerequisites